nbashir97/ALSPAC-Imputation/calling/README.md

 * **/helpers**: This folder contains the mainfest and cluster files corresponding to the [Illumina Infinium GSA v1.0][gsa], required in order to carry out the steps in **info.md**.
 * **convert.sh**: This converts the output from GenomeStudio (.ped/.map) into PLINK binaries (.bed/.bim/.fam) for the second round of QC in R.
 * **plinkqc.R**: This is R script for executing the second round of QC following completion of the steps outlined in **info.md**.
 This is done through the R package [*plinkqc*][plinkqc], which calls [PLINK 1.9][plink] under the hood.
-* **postqc.sh**: This is shell script for checking the number of individuals and variants after all of the QC steps have been done as outlined above.
-The newly created PLINK binaries are then moved into another folder before beginning the pre-imputation data preparation.

 [genomestudio]: https://emea.support.illumina.com/array/array_software/genomestudio/downloads.html
 [gsa]: https://emea.support.illumina.com/array/array_kits/infinium-global-screening-array/downloads.html